BenMradB/React_Projects/README.md

 7. **Making HTTP Requests with Axios**: Learn how to make HTTP requests in React using the Axios library, enabling you to interact with APIs and fetch data dynamically.

+8. **Creating Custom Hooks**: Explore the process of creating custom hooks in React to encapsulate reusable logic and share it across multiple components.

 ...
 (Add more projects as necessary)

 ## How to Navigate and Explore